PrismarineJS/prismarine-recipe/README.md

 #### recipe.outShape

 Looks the same as `inShape`.
-Only relevant for cake.
+Only relevant for cake, banner, etc.

 #### recipe.ingredients